-As hypothesized, MR ability in SLI students improved over time, which fits with a wide body of literature of improved visuospatial cognition through sign language use (REFs).
-In particular, the improvements on the 3D-MR task between pre-degree and sessions three and four were the strongest two effects across the entire longitudinal study.
+As hypothesized, MR ability in SLI students improved over time, which fits with a wide body of literature of improved visuospatial cognition through sign language use (e.g. McKee, 1987; Talbot and Haude, 1993; Emmorey, 1998; Emmorey et al. 1998; Keehner and Gathercole, 2007; Kubicek and Quandt, 2021).
+In particular, the improvements on the 3D-MR task between pre-degree and the final session had the strongest effect size across the entire longitudinal study.
 Results in the 2D-MR task were less clear-cut, with improved performance by the second session followed by a regression at later sessions in terms of speed-accuracy trade-off alone, but faster reaction times by both the second-year and third-year session compared to the initial testing session.
 However, as suggested by Watkins, Abdlkarim and Thompson (2018), it is rotation around the vertical axis, as assessed by the 3D block rotation task, which should most closely resemble the plane in which sign language input must be rotated during language processing.
 The 2D-MR task used here involved simple circular rotation which does not map as clearly onto any visuospatial transformations during BSL use.
 In this sense, it is unsurprising that greater improvements over time were seen in the 3D-MR task and not the 2D-MR task, in tandem with L2 BSL learning during the degree program.
-The stronger improvement in the 3D-MR task involving rotation around the vertical axis, which is required during sign comprehension to understand someone signing from a different viewing angle, for example - provides some evidence that experience with rotation in this manner through BSL experience is driving the improvement, and not other types of rotation (e.g. signs that move from a palm-up to palm-down orientation).
+The stronger improvement in the 3D-MR task involving rotation around the vertical axis, which is required during sign comprehension to understand someone signing from a different viewing angle, for example, provides some evidence that it is experience with rotation in this plane through BSL practice which is driving the improvement in 3D-MR, and not other types of rotation (e.g. signs that move from a palm-up to palm-down orientation).
+This also suggests that explicitly targeting improvement in comprehending sign language input from various angles would be beneficial.

 For English reading comprehension, we did not see the same improvement over time as in Stone (2017), where Kirklees scores were significantly better by the end of third year versus the start of first year.
 Due to time constraints during testing, we could not repeat this task at our final third-year testing session.
-We included it for the final time at the end of second year, which may be why we could not replicate this result.
+We assessed it for the final time at the end of second year, which may be why we could not replicate this result.
 However, the Kirklees scores of our SLI students at the end of second year were just below the level of Stone’s third-year students, who in turn scored significantly lower than the working BSL-English interpreters who were also tested.
-Given the lack of improvement in the present study and the conclusion of Stone (2017), it may be that experience working as an interpreter improves English skills (perhaps due to exposure to a wide range of vocabulary during interpreting) above and beyond any improvement seen during a university degree program.
+Given the lack of improvement in the present preliminary study and the conclusion of Stone (2017), it may be that experience working as an interpreter improves English skills (perhaps due to exposure to a wide range of vocabulary during interpreting) above and beyond any improvement seen during a university degree program.
 Age is generally a reliable predictor of vocabulary size (e.g. Ben-David et al., 2015), with better vocabulary scores as age increases.
-While it was not a significant covariate in the present study, our sample did not have an even spread of our ages (two-thirds of our participants were aged 23 or under at course begin).
+While it was not a significant covariate in the present study, our sample of university students unsurprisingly did not have an even spread of our ages (two-thirds of our participants were aged 23 or under at course begin).

 Predictors of BSL and SLI performance